ggreer/geoff.greer.fm/_posts/2016-02-04-on-learning-c-part-3-c-programming-substance-guidelines.md

 > Use `calloc` instead of `malloc`

 I don't think this matters much, but I mildly disagree.
 Like the previous example, this will likely hide the underlying cause of bugs in your program.
-If an issue is "fixed" by `calloc()` that means something wasn't properly initialized.
-Zeroing-out the entire memory region might be the correct way to initialize it, but it might not.
+If an issue is "fixed" by `calloc()`, that means something wasn't properly initialized.
+Zeroing-out the entire memory region might be the correct way to initialize it, or it might not.
 It really depends on what you're doing.
-Better to make sure your
+Instead of blindly zeroing-out everything, it's better to explicitly initialize memory to the values you want.
+Doing so will help you avoid a class of bugs that –while rare– are very subtle and pernicious.

 ### Custom Allocators

 > Don't write custom allocators

 I hardly ever come across these, but I certainly agree.
 Unless you *really* know what you're doing, a custom allocator will likely be buggy and slow.
 It will also make it harder for other programmers to understand your code.
 I've never needed to write my own allocator.
-If memory allocation/deallocation becomes a performance bottleneck, use an existing memory pool library.
-[APR's memory pools](https://apr.apache.org/docs/apr/2.0/group__apr__pools.html) aren't a bad choice.
+If memory allocation/deallocation becomes a performance bottleneck, use an existing library such as [APR's memory pools](https://apr.apache.org/docs/apr/2.0/group__apr__pools.html).

 ### Braces